-To date, the Company has issued common stock, RSUs and restricted stock under the Omnibus Incentive Plan.
-The RSUs were granted to eligible employees and executives, and the common stock and restricted stock was granted to members of the Company's Board of Directors.
+To date, the Company has issued common stock, RSUs restricted stock, and performance awards under the Omnibus Incentive Plan.
+The RSUs were granted to eligible employees and executives, common stock and restricted stock was granted to members of the Company's Board of Directors, and a performance share award was granted to our CEO.
 Except in the case of certain awards issued in connection with the IPO, holders of RSUs and restricted stock are entitled to dividends during the vesting period.

-During the fiscal years ended September 30, 2022, 2021 and 2020, shares of Class A Common Stock issued under the Omnibus Incentive Plan were 463,826, 36,206 and 28,361, respectively.
+During the fiscal years ended September 30, 2023, 2022 and 2021, shares of Class A Common Stock issued under the Omnibus Incentive Plan were 276,516, 463,826, and 36,206, respectively.
 During the fiscal year ended September 30, 2022, the Company satisfied the vesting of RSUs issued to employees for the fiscal year ended September 30, 2021 in connection with the IPO by issuing 276,565 shares of Class A Common Stock under the Omnibus Incentive Plan, which is net of shares used to settle employee income tax obligations.

-As of September 30, 2022, a total of 528,393 shares of Class A Common Stock were issued under the Omnibus Incentive Plan.
-As of September 30, 2022, there were 30,640,706 shares of Class A Common Stock available to be issued.
+As of September 30, 2023, a total of 805,035 shares of Class A Common Stock were issued under the Omnibus Incentive Plan.
+As of September 30, 2023, there were 30,364,190 shares of Class A Common Stock available to be issued.